CMDRSpirit/URPTemporalAA/README.md

 NOTE: URP does not support true motion vectors, so we rely on Neighborhood Clipping to deal with objects in motion.
 It should be fine though when the game runs at 60+ FPS, but this can definately depend on the use case.

-The implemetation is based up on the Siggraph2014 talk by Brian Karis:
+This implementation is based up on the Siggraph2014 talk by Brian Karis:
 High Quality Temporal Supersampling https://de45xmedrsdbp.cloudfront.net/Resources/files/TemporalAA_small-59732822.pdf